asyncapi/generator/docs/asyncapi-file.md

 weight: 40
 ---

-## What is the AsyncAPI file?
+## What is the AsyncAPI document?
-The **AsyncAPI file** defines a standard, protocol-agnostic interface that describes message-based or event-driven APIs.
-The AsyncAPI file allows people or machines communicating with one another, to understand the capabilities of an event-driven API without requiring access to the source code, documentation, or inspecting the network traffic.
+The **AsyncAPI document** defines a standard, protocol-agnostic interface that describes message-based or event-driven APIs.
+The AsyncAPI document allows people or machines communicating with one another, to understand the capabilities of an event-driven API without requiring access to the source code, documentation, or inspecting the network traffic.

 This document allows you to define your API structures and formats, including channels the end user can subscribe to and the message formats they receive.

-The files describing the message-driven API under the AsyncAPI Specification are represented as JSON objects and conform to JSON standards.
-YAML, a superset of JSON, can also be used to represent an A2S (AsyncAPI Specification) file.
+The documents describing the message-driven API under the AsyncAPI specification are represented as JSON objects and conform to JSON standards.
+YAML, a superset of JSON, can also be used to represent an API.

-> - To learn how to create an AsyncAPI file or refresh your knowledge about the syntax and structure of the AsyncAPI file, check out our [latest specification documentation](https://www.asyncapi.com/docs/reference/specification/latest).
+> - To learn how to create an AsyncAPI document or refresh your knowledge about the syntax and structure of the AsyncAPI document, check out our [latest specification documentation](https://www.asyncapi.com/docs/reference/specification/latest).
 > - You can develop, validate, convert the AsyncAPI file to the latest version or preview your AsyncAPI file in a more readable way using the [AsyncAPI Studio](https://studio.asyncapi.com/).

-In the following sections, you'll learn about the inner working of the generator, what happens once the specification file is fed to the generator, and how you can use the content of the specification file with either an AsyncAPI document or AsyncAPI string in your template.
+In the following sections, you'll learn about the inner working of the generator, what happens once the AsyncAPI document is fed to the generator, and how you can access the content of the document.

 ## The generation process
 1. The **Generator** receives the **AsyncAPI document** as an input.